ES|QL commands

 Description

-The STATS ...
-BY processing command groups rows according to a common value and calculate one or more aggregated values over the grouped rows.
+The STATS processing command groups rows according to a common value and calculates one or more aggregated values over the grouped rows.
+For the calculation of each aggregated value, the rows in a group can be filtered with WHERE.
 If BY is omitted, the output table contains exactly one row with the aggregations applied over the entire dataset.

 The following aggregation functions are supported: